pkrastev00/PriceImpactCancellations/README.md

 ### utils_msg_expand.py
   - Expands message file by adding Mid Price, Best Bid, Best Ask
   - Adds level at which order is located at event trigger plus the size of the level.
-For cancellation information is displayed for the period just before the cancellation has happened
+For cancellations, information is displayed for the period just before the cancellation has happened

 ### utils_cancel_expand.py
   - Loads cancellations from an expanded message df.